mooreds/cordova-project-template/readme.md

 Copy hooks from the `cordova` directory into the project's `.cordova` folder.
 The hooks will automatically add .gitignore files to platforms when they're added, run grunt tasks automatically before `cordova prepare` and remove excess build files after `cordova prepare`.

 Copy `www` directory for a boilerplate Backbone app and test suite set up with Require.js, along with HTML and Less compilation and image minification provided by Grunt.
+You will want to remove the default www/index.html file.

 ## Documentation for Makefile, Grunt server and Building for Devices